ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/iron_deficiency/index.rst

 Validation Criteria
 -------------------

-The overall prevalence of anemia should be equal between:
+The overall prevalence and YLDs of anemia should be equal between:

-- The anemia impairment prevalence (overall only)
+- The anemia impairment (overall only)
-- The prevalence of anemia summed across all anemia sequlae (overall and severity-specific)
+- The sum across all anemia sequlae (overall and severity-specific)
-- The prevalence of anemia calculated from the population hemoglobin distribution (overall and severity-specific)
+- The result of anemia prevalence calculated from the population hemoglobin distribution as described in the modeling strategy for prevalence, and prevalence multiplied by the disability weight(s) for YLDs (overall and severity-specific)

-Dietary iron deficiency anemia should account for roughly 80% of total anemia.

 References
 ----------